wlillisdev/tasty_tipples/README.md

  - HTML Validator
    - [W3C](https://validator.w3.org/) site was used to validate the **HTML** code.
-   - A number of small errors were initially flagged up and fixed.
+   - A number of errors were initially flagged up and were fixed.

  ### All Pages are now error free see links below: